zetavg/chromium-website/site/chromium-os/developer-library/guides/development/kernel-development/index.md

 /tmp/mnt/syslinux/ldlinux.c32
 (DUT) # cat /tmp/mnt/syslinux/README
-Partition 12 contains the active bootloader configuration when booting from a non-Chrome OS BIOS.
+Partition 12 contains the active bootloader configuration when booting from a non-ChromeOS BIOS.
 EFI BIOSes use /efi/* and legacy BIOSes use this syslinux configuration.
 (DUT) # cat /tmp/mnt/syslinux/default.cfg
 DEFAULT chromeos-usb.A